 Let me specifically talk about video streaming.
 Now, I come from a generation where I had to go to DVD parlors to rent a movie that was released 2-3 years ago.
 It is enthralling for me to see the revolution that this industry has gone through.
-Who would have thought that we could play, pause, stop a movie on our devices at will?
+Who would have thought that we could play, pause, or stop a movie on our devices at will?
 The modern video streaming service providing giants like Netflix, Amazon Prime Video, and many others are not only providing content on-demand but are also implementing intelligent systems that can analyze your consumption patterns and suggest tailored content according to your interests.

 There is a new world altogether sitting behind your devices that has made it possible to deliver all this to you.
-However, this increasing consumption and demand have not only changed consumption and production patterns but also has posed some challenges on the technology side.
+However, this increasing consumption and demand have not only changed consumption and production patterns but also posed some challenges on the technology side.

 Major challenges faced by video streaming platforms

 The challenges can be divided into business challenges and technology challenges.
 Business challenges are the ones when there is an oversaturation of media and difficulty in monetizing media in terms of consumer’s changing habits.
-But I, being a developer at heart, will focus on the technology-related challenges and some of these are -
+But I, being a developer at heart, will focus on the technology-related challenges, and some of these are -

 - Reaching out to subscribers anytime, anywhere on demand

-- Dynamic scaling for when the demand is high especially in case of live events, premiers, popular content
+- Dynamic scaling for when the demand is high, especially in case of live events, premiers, popular content

 - Auto-adjusting the quality of content depending upon the dynamic network environments and internet connection speeds